 Study Abroad Videos: You can capitalize on your study abroad experience as you begin your job/internship search.
 Click here to view two short videos that identify skills that you may develop during your experience and demonstrate how to talk about them in interviews.

 Update your DeaconSource profile if you change your major or career preference.
+The DeaconSource link will show you videos on getting started and tips to make your career-related search easier.
 Updating your profile will help us keep track of your interests so you can be up-to-date on relevant career events and opportunities.
 Don’t miss out on opportunities with an old profile!